Das wichtigste Gebet ist das Gebet um die Beharrlichkeit bis zum Ende. Siehe hier

 In the early 1950s, the indigenous population of Taiwan numbered between 200,000 and 300,000[1].Belief in the native religious practices had already started to wane under Japanese rule, which clamped down on ritual headhunting, an important religious custom among certain tribes.
 This led to a greater openess towards Christianity.
 The large number of new missionaries and a growing interest in Catholicism among the native tribes meant that the Church could finally establish a lasting contact with the more remote tribes in the central mountain ranges and the eastern plains.
 The new missionary work was often characterized by mass movements of entire villages to enter the Church, such as 800 catechumens in three villages in the southeastern county of Taitung waiting to be baptized by the missionaries of Bethlehem.
 Sometimes “chance” encounters with the Catholic missions or Catholics proved to be providential, such as natives experiencing Catholic Mass while visiting the city or a fervent Catholic from the mainland sharing his faith with mountain tribes while attending to them as a medic.

 Yet there were also a number of obstacles the missionaries had to grapple with.
 The large number of requests for missionaries meant that even the large influx of priests and religious from the mainland was not enough to satisfy the demand.
 A system was adopted by several missions through which a group of indigenous Formosans would be sent to spend a month at a mission station where they would learn the most important truths of the Faith, which they would then hand down to the people in their villages.
 This offered the benefit of alleviating the lack of missionary personnel, but at the same time posed the traditional danger of mistranslation of theological concepts.
 Especially in the early 1950s, very few mainland missionaries were familiar with the Formosan languages.
-Due to the Japanese colonial period, the natives from 20 to 50 spoke Japanese fluently and there were Japanese dictionaries for some Formosan languages.
+Due to the Japanese colonial period, the natives from the ages of 20 to 50 spoke Japanese fluently and there were Japanese dictionaries for some Formosan languages.
 But this did not help if their foreign missionary only spoke Mandarin or another Chinese language.
 Even if missionaries who were new to Taiwan visited the villages and watched the native catechist deliver his lessons using the large catechism posters common in the Chinese missions, the missionaries could not know whether the terms were correct or the delivery theologically sound.
 In one case, Fr.
 Castor Osorno, O.P., a Spanish Dominican who spoke the Paiwan language, suggested using the Japanese word akuma for devil or demon, as the islanders did not seem to have an equivalent in their language.
 The catechists did not agree with such usage, despite children showing fear when the word was uttered.
 In other places, among the Tsou people for example, Japanese loanwords like Seilei (Holy Spirit) were readily accepted as their own.
 This is just one example for the complex theological and missiological questions the missionaries faced, not to mention the need for a deep study of the customs of each tribe.
 Of this time Fr.
 Jakob Hilber, SMB, a Swiss missionary in Taitung, wrote: “So we work here, it would seem, against all rules of missiology, solely focused on bringing in the rich harvest which the Lord gives so abundantly—the mission Hwalien, to which Taitung belongs, has over 10,000 catechumens—in time.”
 The missionaries not only struggled with the languages, the large workload, and missiological questions, but at times had to face Taiwanese bureaucracy as well.
 Although Generalissimo Chiang Kai-Shek favored the Catholic missions in general and even wished for more missionaries for the indigenous tribes, access to the mountain tribes was made difficult through the requirement of the so-called “mountain pass”.
 This document gave outsiders access to the tribal areas but had to be renewed on a regular basis with the authorities.
 The pass was handed out reluctantly, especially when it came to the area of the Bunun tribe.
 The Swiss missionaries of the SMB also faced a unique problem: the Swiss government had recognized the Communist rule over the mainland early on, so the SMB missionaries were looked upon with a certain suspicion by the authorities.
 Lists were required of all attendees of the Christmas Mass at the mission, just as of any other meeting held at the parishes.
 When given the opportunity, Fr.
 Hilber would confront policemen who were following him so closely despite Taiwan having religious freedom.
 When comparisons were drawn to mainland China, where religious freedom only existed on paper, the authorities started to back off.

 Fr.
 Alfred Giger, SMB. blessing the boats of the Tao people.
 Fr.
 Giger of the Bethlehem missionaries pioneered the missions on Orchid Island, studying the language and customs of the people and creating a vocational school to improve the indigenous' economic and social situation in a new Taiwanese society.
 He died in a car crash in Taipei in 1970 after 16 years of missionary work on Orchid Island.